mwalliczek/wav2text/README.md

 # wav2text.pl
-Transcribes a wav file to a text using google speech api
+Transcripes a wav file to a text using google speech api